ERGA (the European Regulators Group for Audiovisual Media Services) was created on February 2014 by a Decision of the

-Regular so-called "tripartite meetings" are organised since 1996 between the French, German and UK regulators, i.e. CSA, the DLM and the Ofcom.
+Regular so-called "tripartite meetings" are organised since 1996 between the French, German and UK regulators, i.e. ARCOM, the DLM and Ofcom.

 The regulatory authorities in the Nordic countries, i.e. Iceland, Denmark, Finland, Norway and Sweden, have established regional cooperation concerning e.g. legislation, cable and satellite operations, digital broadcasting, local and community radio.
 The first regular meeting convened in Stockholm in the spring of 1996.
 Yearly meetings (one and a half-day) have since convened at the invitation of one of the members of the network.
 Recurrent topics on the agenda are recent developments in the field of media legislation and audio-visual policy.
 Each meeting also deals with special topics such as advertising aimed at children, jurisdiction or undue prominence.

 The Iberian Conference of Independent Authorities involves the ERC (Portugal), the Catalan CAC, the Andalusian CAA and the CNMC (Spain) and aims to exchange experiences, opinions and views on self and co-regulation.

 A cooperation agreement between the regulatory authorities in Estonia, Latvia and Lithuania was signed in 2005 to take into account the similarities of the small audiovisual markets of the Baltic States.
 The three authorities have been meeting regularly ever since.

 Euregiolators is a forum of regulatory authorities supervising the media in the Netherlands, Belgium (Flemish, French and German language communities), Luxembourg and the German Länder bordering these countries.

 The SEE Digi.TV project (now completed) linked 14 partners from 10 countries, most of them RAs in the field of broadcasting and electronic media, who joined forces to speed-up the process of analogue switch-off in the region and further developments to more efficient technologies; maximize the harmonisation of the legislative and technical frameworks with the EU digitalisation process; avoid policy, technology and market fragmentation; develop regional strategy for optimal use of freed frequency spectrum for new ICT broadband services and efficiently manage digital dividend.